 Free Credit Check - You can get a free credit check annually from each of the three credit bureaus, plus you are entitled to additional free reports in these instances.

-The Role of Credit Bureaus - There are three main credit reporting companies, otherwise know as credit bureaus, that maintain information on your credit history, supplying it to potential creditors, landlords, and employers.
+The Role of Credit Bureaus - There are three main credit reporting companies, otherwise know as credit bureaus.
+The credit bureaus maintain information on individual credit histories, supplying it to potential creditors, landlords, and employers.

 Credit Monitoring For Fraud - When it comes to protecting your credit, monitoring for fraud is very important.
 Keeping a pulse on your credit history will alert you to possible identity theft.